Neuromuscular Disorders

 Other changes may include trouble with driving, prioritizing (deciding which things are more important to do and which are less important), and difficulty organizing, learning new things, remembering a fact, putting thoughts into words, or answering a question.

 Changes in behavior may include mood swings; feeling irritable (cranky); not being active; or feeling apathetic (uninterested), depressed, or angry.
 These symptoms may decrease as the disease progresses.
 But in some people, the symptoms can continue and may include angry outbursts, thoughts of suicide, deep depression, and psychosis (losing touch with reality).
-People with HD may withdrawal from social activities.
+People with Huntington disease may withdrawal from social activities.

 Who is more likely to get Huntington's disease?

-HD is caused by a mutation in the gene for a protein called huntingtin.
+Huntington disease is caused by a mutation in the gene for a protein called huntingtin.
 The defect causes the building blocks of DNA called cytosine, adenine, and guanine (CAG) to repeat many more times than they normally do.

 How is Huntington's disease diagnosed and treated?